PanKot/Surviv.io-Cheats/README.md

 - If you need to temporary disable auto aim, just hold Left shift key.
 - Now the auto aim will aim for enemy, closest to mouse pointer

-## Telemetry

-If an error occurs, it is sent to our servers.
-Thanks to this, we are able to repair them quickly.
-The data sent is:
-- browser version
-- extension ID
-- error data

-After fixing the error, the data is deleted.
-We do not collect any private data.

 ## 🔨 Installation

 1. Download [this repo as a ZIP file](https://github.com/PowerOfUniverse/Surviv.io-Cheats/archive/master.zip).